Version: 0.8

 Resolution translates boulēsis (βούλησις).
 Beyond the more basic Reachings of Needs and Wants, humans can resolve to take action based on their Deliberations about the future.
 The close connection between Deliberation and Resolution can be seen in their Greek roots: bouleusis or taking counsel leads to boulēsis or forming a resolution.
 Because Deliberation is an action-oriented form of Inquiry, Resolution is bound up with Thinking and conceptual Awareness; because the Commitment that produces a Resolution is part and parcel of practical Doing, Resolution is bound up with Character and acquired Traits.
 When a Resolution is extreme or unnatural, I translate the word boulēsis as Obsession.
 [Traditionally rendered as Wish.]

 Sagacity translates sophia (σοφία).
 Sagacity combines a deep Understanding of the sources and causes of things (especially the phenomena of Life and the Nature of the Good) with a deep Commitment to seeking Truth and living an examined life.
 Its opposites are Ignorance (which lacks that Understanding) and Deception (which lacks that Commitment).
-Sagacity differs from Wisdom in that Wisdom is focused on Good Deliberation that leads to Beautifully Right Doing and Feeling, whereas Sagacity is focused on Correct Inquiry that leads to Understanding and Insight purely for the sake of knowing.
+Sagacity differs from Wisdom in that Wisdom is focused on Deliberation that leads to Beautifully Right Doing and Feeling in human action and interaction, whereas Sagacity is focused on Inquiry that leads to Understanding and Insight purely for the sake of knowing why things are the way they are.
 [Traditionally rendered as Theoretical Wisdom.]

 Self-Indulgence translates akrasia (ἀκρασία).
 The self-indulgent or unrestrained person has an incomplete Understanding of human Fulfillment and the Beautifully Right Way of Life, but even that limited Understanding is frequently overruled by Indulgences to engage in Bad or Repulsively Wrong Doings and Feelings, at least in some domains of life.
 Although this kind of person has not descended into Corruption or Decadence, they don't have a consistent practice of Good or Correct Doing and Feeling, and thus don't experience inner harmony.
 Self-Indulgence is better than Decadence or some other form of Corruption, but suffers by contrast with Self-Restraint and especially with the Complete Thriving of the Serious person.
 [Traditionally rendered as Incontinence.]